teholm/amazon-guardduty-hands-on/README.md

 The CloudFormation template will create the following resources:
   * Three [Amazon EC2](https://aws.amazon.com/ec2/) Instances (all using a t2.micro instance type)
-    * Two Instances that contain the name “*Simulated: Compromised Instance*”
+    * Two Instances that contain the name “*Simulated - Compromised Instance*”
-    * One instance that contains the name “*Simulated: Malicious Instance*”
+    * One instance that contains the name “*Simulated - Malicious Instance*”
   * [AWS IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) For EC2 which will have permissions to SSM Parameter Store and DynamoDB
   * One [Amazon SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/GettingStarted.html) so you will be able to receive notifications
   * Three [AWS CloudWatch Event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) rules for triggering the appropriate notification or remediation